Shelly-Ann Fraser-Pryce, Jamaica sweep women's 100m at track worlds

 Grant Holloway repeated as world 110m hurdles champion in 13.03 seconds with countryman Trey Cunningham getting silver.
 That came after Olympic gold medalist Hansle Parchment of Jamaica withdrew after clipping a hurdle in warm-up and American Devon Allen, the world’s fastest man this year, was disqualified for a false start by one thousandth of a second.

 Allen’s reaction time was .099 of a second after the gun.
-The minimum reaction time is .100.
+The reaction time threshold is .100.
+His reaction time in the semifinals earlier Sunday was barely legal — .101.

 “When I was flagged, I was very surprised,” said Allen, who heads to Philadelphia Eagles training camp as a wide receiver and is expected to return to track next year.
 “I know for a fact that I didn’t react until I heard the gun.”